jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (4) Every Proclamation made under section 132 of the Mining Act 1926 or under the corresponding provisions of any former enactment is hereby revoked.

 ### 362 Consequential amendments
-The enactments specified in Schedule 8 are hereby amended in the manner indicated in that Schedule.
+The enactments specified in Schedule 8 are hereby amended in the manner indicated in that schedule.

 ### 363 Conflicts with special Acts
 Every local authority or other public body shall be guided, in the exercise of any function, power, or duty in relation to natural or physical resources imposed or conferred by any of the enactments specified in Schedule 9, by the provisions of this Act, and where any conflict arises between any such enactment and this Act, the provisions of this Act shall prevail.